 Pro tip: Read this!

-Do not drink this mango lassi first if you want to taste delicacies inside Decker’s lane!
+Do not drink this mango lassi first if you want to taste delicacies inside Dacre’s lane!
 The lassi is pretty heavy and will rob your appetite.

-Get done with Decker’s lane and come back to the Lassi shop!
+Get done with Dacre’s lane and come back to the Lassi shop!

-To find this old school gem, you need to enter the real Decker’s Lane.
+To find this old school gem, you need to enter the real Dacre’s Lane.

-Sharmaji closes his shop by 8 pm.
+Sarama milk house closes by 8 pm.
 So plan your trip accordingly.
 During winter, he brings in Gajar Ka Halwa.